 Weight is a touchy subject for a lot of people.
-We’re told it’s just too many calories or not enough exercise.
-It may have worked that easily in the past but now it is much more likely to fail, due to our modern lifestyle.
+We’re told it’s too many calories or not enough exercise.
+It may have worked that easily in the past, but now it is more likely to fail due to our modern lifestyle.

-This is a term used to describe the tender tissue, fatigue, muscle aches and other vague symptoms that don’t fit into any other traditional medical diagnosis.
-It’s taught as a “diagnosis of exclusion”, meaning the doctor’s job is to rule out, or exclude, known illnesses first.
+This term describes tender tissue, fatigue, muscle aches, and other vague symptoms that don’t fit into any other traditional medical diagnosis.
+It’s taught as a “diagnosis of exclusion,” meaning the doctor’s job is to exclude known illnesses first.
 If none can be identified, you are left with the word Fibromyalgia.
-Literally, it means pain of fibrous and muscle tissue.
+Literally, it means fibrous and muscle tissue pain.

-This is one of the most common issues I see.
+This is one of the most common issues we see.
 Many thyroid sufferers, usually Hypothyroid (low), have been on traditional medication for years and haven’t seen a difference.
-You see, there are many ways to treat the thyroid beyond the synthetic medication, Synthroid.
+There are many ways to treat the thyroid beyond synthetic drugs or Synthroid.

 Usually, a doctor gets a blood test for a hormone called TSH.
-This is a hormone from the pituitary gland that tells the thyroid what to do.
-If you have low thyroid hormone, the pituitary is supposed to increase the TSH (Thyroid Stimulating Hormone) to tell the thyroid to put out more hormone.
+This is a hormone from the pituitary gland, which tells the thyroid what to do.
+If you have low thyroid hormones, the pituitary is supposed to increase TSH (Thyroid Stimulating Hormone) to tell the thyroid to produce more of the hormone.

 Migraine is a term used to describe a specific kind of headache.
-People usually call any bad headache a Migraine.
-But, this term is used for a neurological phenomenon that usually includes a headache, but not always.
+People usually call any bad headache a migraine.
+But, this term is used for a neurological phenomenon that generally includes a headache, but not always.

-Normally, the treatment includes staying away from any triggers that can be found and using medications like B-blockers, Calcium Channel blocker, tryptans, anti-inflammatories, pain medications, steroids and others.
-Even with all these treatments, many people get minimal, if any, relief and continue to need medications for much of their lives.
+Typically, the treatment includes staying away from triggers that can be found and using medications like B-blockers, Calcium Channel blockers, triptans, anti-inflammatories, pain medications, steroids, and others.
+Even with these treatments, many people get minimal, if any, relief.
+They continue to need medication for much of their lives.